 - typeAlphaSpending

 The parameter value of alpha spending for the primary trial.
-Corresponds to Delta for "WT", rho for "sfKD", and gamma for "sfHSD".
+Corresponds to \(\Delta\) for

 The user-defined alpha spending for the primary trial.
 Represents the cumulative alpha spent up to each stage.